-In this case we have a guy being accused for sexism and brushed by his instructor.
+In this case, we have a guy being accused of sexism and brushed by his instructor.
 This is what happened.
 A guy named to_hoxxybuns made a post on reddit about his problems with some Girl, her boyfriend and the instructor at the gym where he’s training BJJ.
 He wrote:

 “I’ve been training at my gym for just under 3 months.
 This Tuesday during a live roll (think that’s what they’re called) we were switching partners every few minutes.
 Everyone was gassed, I stumbled beside my friend who I’ve been switching back and forth for the past couple rolls.

 Standing in front of him was a girl who asked us “Are you two partnering?”

 I replied “Yeah but we can do 3!”

 2 days later I get called into the head instructors office and he basically runs down that she approached him saying how I said I didn’t want to roll with her because she was a girl.
 I’m not sure what else she said but he looked serious about it, said how no disrespect will be tolerated here, stuff like that.
 He doesn’t want to get caught up in any drama so any defence I had just kind of got brushed off.

 I saw her and her boyfriend as soon as I entered the dojo talking to my other instructor, I approached and asked to speak to her.
 She kind of froze up, looked back at my instructor and said “I don’t want to talk to him.”.